Virtual pilgrimage presenters

 Grace McLean

-The Rev. Dr. Carol Vaccariello
+Rev. Dr. Carol Vaccariello

-Dr. Annette Van Esser
+Dr. Annette Esser at the Scivias Institute

 Sara Salvadori